How to report Election Day voting rights concerns, threats, voter fraud in California - NewsBreak

 U.S. Eastern District of California responds to complaints in these counties

 The Eastern district spans 34 inland California counties from the borders with Oregon to the north and Nevada to the east, to Kern County to the south.
-Included in the coverage is San Joaquin County.
+Included in the coverage is Tulare County.

 The DOJ has an obligation to ensure safe elections and address violations so that American citizens have confidence in the electoral process.